|

 In 1832 the Atlantic rain-forest overwhelmed Charles Darwin with its spectacular beauty and biological diversity.
 This exotic trail introduces you to the same exuberant and lush Brazilian forests of ancient trees and promises to enthrall you the same way it enchanted the young Darwin.
 Ride through the rural landscape of rolling hills with local pigs and goats visiting us along the way.
 The melody of singing birds will follow us as we ride and we may spot a toucan with its brightly colored beak or a lengthy lizard scurrying up the hillside for cover.
 We will make steep climbs, up and up to the top to enjoy some the most breathtaking mountain vistas you will ever find around the globe.
 Verdant rain-forest will change into deep, thick jungle that will eventually climb upwards into impressive jagged mountain tops.
 Then onward we horseback ride through fields of grazing cattle and splash through the cool mountain springs.
 Dismount and refresh with a dip and a swim in a cool and shady pool below a splashing waterfall, and then dry yourself off on a rock in the sunshine like one of the many lazy lizards who sun bathe themselves during the day.
 If this sounds inviting to you keep on reading – this may be the trip of a lifetime for you.

-following winding mountain trails on one of our well trained and lovingly cared for Mangalarga Marchador horses of the Desempenho Riding Centre.
-The horses are calm and comfortable, and most of the breed offers the namesake marcha gait, so much easier than trotting on your behind and back!
-Your accommodations vary from comfortable chalets at the riding center to simple guesthouses along the trail and then the beautiful lodge at Guapi Assu.
+During the week you ride on narrow tracks through the rain forest, over pastures, crossing rivers and following winding mountain trails on one of our well trained and lovingly cared for Peruvian Paso horses.
+The horses are calm and comfortable, and the breed offers the namesake paso llano gait, so much easier than trotting on your behind and back!
+Your accommodations vary from rustic and simple refuge on the first night to comfortable farm guesthouses along the trail.

 Progressive Ride (no camping) Ride with Gaited Horses